Last Updated on Samuel Franklinby

 Endurance is one of the key Tarkov skills that leaves many looking for how to level endurance and in turn reach elite (max) level for the powerful benefits to your PMC raids.
 While it lacks easy methods to target level like other skills there are still some small adjustments to your playstyle that you can make to maximise endurance skill points and reach that elite level sooner.

-While the fairness of the endurance skill is often debated in the Tarkov community nobody argues against how powerful the benefits are with the hardcore player base often maxing this in each Tarkov wipe which makes them even more deadly for the new player to encounter.
+While the fairness of the endurance skill is often debated in the Tarkov community nobody argues against how powerful the benefits are with the hardcore player base often maxing this in each Tarkov reset which makes them even more deadly for the new player to encounter.

 Read on to learn more about the minor tweaks you can make to your own raids and exactly why you should pay attention to the endurance skill as you progress.
 As with all physical skills levelling in Tarkov you’ll want to use the FP-100 filter absorber in your air filtering unit if unlocked in the hideout and be aware of the exhaustion mechanic which limits the progress you can make per raid.
 The endurance wiki page provides basic summary information that is worth reading as well.